jnozzi/cocoadev.com/SiteContent/General/NSDocumentProblems.markdown

 ----

-First of all, <code>makeWindowControllers:</code> is only intended for the document's windows (not for windows in [[MainMenu]].nib).
-Basically, this method allows you to use your own [[NSWindowController]] subclass to manage each of the document's windows.
-With simple document based applications you do not need to worry about subclassing [[NSWindowController]], but if the window becomes complicated, or if there are multiple windows per document, you probably do not want the [[MyDocument]] class to manage all of it's windows and contents single handedly (it becomes messy).
-Here you can make an [[NSWindowController]] subclass for each of the document's windows and tell the document to use those window controllers instead of itself - you do this through the <code>makeWindowControllers:</code> method.
-It might help to read this: http://developer.apple.com/releasenotes/Cocoa/[[NSDocumentFAQ]].html#Should%20I%20subclass%20NSWindowController
+First of all,     makeWindowControllers: is only intended for the document's windows (not for windows in General/MainMenu.nib).
+Basically, this method allows you to use your own General/NSWindowController subclass to manage each of the document's windows.
+With simple document based applications you do not need to worry about subclassing General/NSWindowController, but if the window becomes complicated, or if there are multiple windows per document, you probably do not want the General/MyDocument class to manage all of it's windows and contents single handedly (it becomes messy).
+Here you can make an General/NSWindowController subclass for each of the document's windows and tell the document to use those window controllers instead of itself - you do this through the     makeWindowControllers: method.
+It might help to read this: http://developer.apple.com/releasenotes/Cocoa/General/NSDocumentFAQ.html#Should%20I%20subclass%20NSWindowController

-Hopefully I didn't confuse you more. :) -- [[RyanBates]]
+Hopefully I didn't confuse you more. :) -- General/RyanBates

 ----